MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 ```

 > [!NOTE]
-> We recommand that you save your JSON file for later use.
+> We recommend that you save your JSON file for later use.

 ## Obtain the Device Guard Signing version 2 DLL
 To sign with Device Guard Signing version 2, obtain the **Microsoft.Acs.Dlib.dll** by downloading the [NuGet Package](https://www.nuget.org/packages/Microsoft.Acs.Dgss.Client/) that will be used to sign your package.
 This is also needed to obtain the root certificate.